 Amber Waves presents the broad scope of ERS research and analysis on the economics of food, farming, natural resources, and rural America.
-The April 2017 issue includes articles on farm loans, food purchases, family farms and production, and South African chicken imports.
+The May 2017 issue includes articles on: household grocery purchases; local foods and school meals; genetically modified alfalfa; and the state of U.S. agricultural trade.

 New from ERS